robertcorponoi/controllerhawk/README.md

 const jump = controllerhawk.keybind(controllerhawk.BUTTON.GENERIC.QUAD_BUTTON_BOTTOM);
 ```

 The important thing to note here is that all 3 will do the same thing but you only have to define 1.
-Even if you just define a keybind for a ps4 controller, it will work with the corresponding button on the xbox controller or steam controller.
+Even if you just define a keybind for a ps4 controller, it will work with the corresponding button on the xbox controller or steam controller or any other standard controller.

 You can also add multiple keys by just supplying more parameters like so: